tryVital/vital-go/README.md

 fmt.Printf("Link token generated %s", response)
 ```

+> **Please note**: To ensure future compatibility, we ask that you avoid exhaustive matching on enum values such as an order’s status.
+We may introduce new statuses (and other enum values) over time, and code that assumes all current values are exhaustive could break or fail to compile with SDK upgrades.
+>
+> To stay compatible and benefit from future enhancements, treat unknown values gracefully—for example, by using default cases or limiting checks to only the values your integration depends on.

 ## Client Options
 A variety of client options are included to adapt the behavior of the library, which includes configuring authorization tokens to be sent on every request, or providing your own instrumented *http.Client.
 Both of these options are shown below: